 All of this has many shifting their retirements to gold and silver.
 The problem is the onslaught of economic challenges has masses of people hopping on the first compelling argument they hear from a “Big Gold” company.
 Whether it’s one of the “digital” gold brokers pretending to sell physical precious metals or if it’s the all-too-common tactic of offer thousands of dollars in “free” silver, Americans are working with “Big Gold” companies that end up charging way too much and leaving retirement accounts decimated when it comes time to cash out.

 The Liberty Daily works with two honest precious metals firms.
 One is small and the other is medium-sized.
 We work with these two specifically because they do not use sales gimmicks like “free” silver.
 They treat our readers honestly, which is shockingly hard to come by in the precious metals industry.
-We benefit when you work with them, but their modest commissions are infinitesimal compared to the offers we passed on from “Big Gold.”

 It’s not a bad move to rollover your retirement accounts to physical precious metals if you work with companies that don’t rip you off.
 The only two we recommend are the smaller Our Gold Guy and the larger Genesis.